 Discipline: Always set and adhere to stop-losses.
 Never alter a trading plan midway without a valid reason.

-Practical Tips for Incorporating SMC
+Practical Tips for Incorporating Smart Money Trading

 - Start with a Trading Journal: Document every trade, including the rationale behind each decision, the risk-reward ratio, and the outcome.
 Over time, this journal can provide valuable insights into one’s trading habits, highlighting areas for improvement.